mmaderic/FluentGraphQL/README.md

 Either commands, from Package Manager Console or .NET Core CLI, will download and install FluentGraphQL.Client and all required dependencies.

-*If you would like to use only query builder, you can install and use FluentGraphQL.Builder as standalone library.*
+*If query builder needs to be used without the client, it can be installed as standalone library.*

 ### Configuring Client